-The risk for focus and concentration problems may increase as one becomes older; however, the risk or severity of cognitive decline may be prevented with healthy lifestyle behaviors and treatments for medical conditions related to hormone imbalances and mental health disorders.
+The risk for focus and concentration problems may increase as one becomes older; however, the risk or severity of cognitive decline may be lowered with healthy lifestyle behaviors and/or medication.

 Reading can be an effective way to relax and relieve stress, but sometimes you may find yourself re-reading the same sentence over and over, or turning pages without remembering what you read.
-This may occur due to factors such as stress, ADHD, or fatigue.
 If you have trouble focusing when reading, meet with your healthcare provider for a proper diagnosis and treatment.

-Imbalances in certain hormones—including testosterone, estrogen, and thyroid hormones—can contribute to trouble focusing.
-Check in on these hormones from the comfort of home with the at-home Testosterone Test, the Women’s Health Test (which checks estrogen, in addition to 9 other hormones), or the at-home Thyroid Test (which measures the 3 main thyroid hormones as well as TPO antibodies).
+Abnormal levels of certain hormones—including testosterone, estrogen, and thyroid hormones—can contribute to trouble focusing.
+Check in on these hormones from the comfort of home with the Testosterone Test, the Women’s Health Test (which checks estrogen, in addition to 10 other biomarkers), or the Thyroid Test (which measures the 3 main thyroid hormones as well as TPO antibodies).